pwdo/FFC7-Main-Site/about/index.md

 ### Can I pay offline?

-The following rates are available this July:
+Yes!
+The following rates are available this August:

-- FFC Early Bird (Oct 22) - 3,250
+- Conference (Oct 22) - 3,750
-- Masterclass (Oct 23) - 2,500
+- Masterclass (Oct 23) - 3,000
+- Conference + Masterclass - 6,000

-You can make a deposit to one of these options:
+To pay offline, you can make a deposit to one of these options:

 - #### Banco de Oro
     Account Number: 0280892586